 The 6,530-square-foot property in cedar shingle and stone features some seriously roomy living spaces and an expansive, fenced backyard with a multi-tiered redwood deck.
 In the finished basement, you’ll find a den/rec room with a kitchenette, stone fireplace, stone bar and full bath as well.

-The neighborhood does belong to a homeowner’s association — you’ll pay an additional $900 a year but get to enjoy local amenities such as a playground, private lake and tennis courts.
+And note: the neighborhood does belong to a homeowner’s association — you’ll pay an additional $900 a year but get to enjoy local amenities such as a playground, private lake and tennis courts.

 While you’ll face frigid winters and pay a premium for your groceries in the Frontier State, it could be worth it to live in this modern home in Old Turnagain.